Muisca raft: Muisca goldworking

 Gold was used in Central America by the first centuries AD and was spiritually and symbolically important to Pre-Columbian peoples.
 The countries of the Isthmus—Costa Rica, Panama, and Colombia—emerged as a single goldworking region that shared styles and methodology, such as the use of lost-wax casting instead of hammering.
-Metalworking in the region began with objects for religious rituals and royalty, rather than as tools, weapons, or currency; this symbolic use from the outset established a precedent for metalworking throughout the region’s history.
+Metalworking in the region began with objects for religious rituals and royalty, rather than as tools, weapons, or currency; this symbolic use from the outset established a precedent for metalworking throughout the region's history.

 Muisca gold pieces are distinct from those of other Pre-Columbian peoples, in terms of their use, manufacture, and appearance.
 The Muisca votive offerings, called tunjos, were not worn as clothing or jewelry, but instead were used for symbolic purposes.
 They were often small enough to hold in the hand; sometimes as small as 1.5 cm.
 The tunjos were lost-wax casts using tumbaga, a gold alloy containing as much as 70% copper, whereas in other regions gold was hammered into the desired shape.
 Furthermore, the Muisca objects are identifiable by their rough surfaces in comparison to the polished gold in surrounding regions.
 Muisca art tended to include components that referred back to the raw material used in their own construction; for example, a statue who is depicted to be holding, in pouches, the substance from which it is made.
 Birds are a common motif in Colombian gold work.

 Muisca goldworking influenced a wide region.
 Local copies of Muisca votive figurines have been found as far away as the Linea Vieja region on the Atlantic slope of Costa Rica.
 Some of these design traditions remained unchanged for 1,000 years and were prominent at the time of contact.

+Depicted scene

+The raft described a scene on a raft, perhaps a ceremony, including a chief and his servants.
+It was found together with another objet which represented a ruler seated on his litter, and was most likely a votive offering commissioned by the chief of Pasca.
+Traditionally, and notably at the Museo del Oro, it has been interpreted as representing the famous Guatavita ceremony associated with the myth of El Dorado.
+However, some scholars consider this interpretation to be "euro-centric", as other ceremonies on lakes were documented and the object was not found in association with the pre-columbian Guatavita chiefdom.